iamsayan/wp-last-modified-info/readme.txt

 == Upgrade Notice ==

-= 1.5.9 =
+= 1.6.2 =
-In this release, we added Schema Markup Compatibility with other SEO and Schema Plugins.
-Please resave schema option in plugin settings after upgrading your plugin.
+In this release, we make this plugin compatible with WordPress 5.3.